The 60s Revolution: Music, Protests & the Fight for Change

 Final Thoughts: Was It the End of an Era?

-So tell me, do you think the 60s spirit is still alive?
+So tell me, do you think the 60s revolution spirit is still alive?
 Or was it truly the end of an era?
-Drop your thoughts below! 🔥
+Drop your thoughts below—I’d love to hear from you!

 Peace and Love,